Quick Exit

 • Each week clients can send questions or concerns to their assigned therapist through a secure messaging system.

-• Therapists contact clients through secure emails or by phone.
+• Therapists respond to clients through secure emails or by phone for 8 to 16 weeks (depending on client need).

 • Clients can access the course for up to one year after enrollment.